Tartan Field- OMF, Offshore North Sea

 Overview

 PA Resources (PA) engaged Abcreste Consulting to support its Tunisia offshore permit Farm-Out process.
-Abcreste Consulting consultant provided technical, strategic and commercial support working alongside both the PA team and external advisors.
+Abcreste Consulting was brought on site to provide technical, strategic and commercial support working alongside an assigned team and external advisors.

 Objectives